 Prior to getting spine surgery, talk with your doctor or a spine specialist to determine if there are any non-surgical efforts to manage pain that you haven’t yet tried or considered.
 Some patients also report positive results with alternative treatments like acupuncture.
 If surgery is best for your situation, move forward with the procedure and keep the above tips in mind in the event your claim is denied.

-When their claim has been denied for minimally invasive spine surgery, Beverly Hills residents have a variety of options.
+When their claim has been denied for minimally invasive spine surgery, Santa Monica residents have a variety of options.
 Get in touch with The Spine Institute to schedule an in-person evaluation and find out if there is another form of treatment that might alleviate your pain.
 Call 310-828-7757 today.